Catskills Hiking & Camping Information

 We carry three different maps, along with a number of different guidebooks for the Catskills in our online shop.
 These maps provide information on over 400 miles of hiking trails in the Catskill Park and the information you'll need to navigate and explore scenic byways, trails and attractions.

 Visit the Catskill Park's Visitor Center - the Maurice D. Hinchey Catskill Interpretive Center in Mount Tremper!

-The Catskill Interpretive Center, managed by the Catskill Center and operated with a partnership of regional organizations, is the visitor center for the Catskill Park.
+The Catskill Interpretive Center, is a program of the Catskill Center and is the visitor center for the Catskill Park.
 Staff and volunteers are on hand to provide information on trails, recreation, local communities and more!
 The Interpretive Center is home to the Catskills only fully accessible walking trail and offers the opportunity to walk and fish on the site.
 The Interpretive Center is open from 9:30am to 4:30pm, 7 days a week and is located at 5096 Route 28 in the Village of Mount Tremper.